Thank you for visiting my storytelling site.

 2010 Storytelling World Honor Award in the category stories for pre-adolescent listeners.

-If you would like to receive my quarterly e-newsletter, Voices From the Past,
+If you would like to receive my periodic e-newsletter, Voices From the Past,

 please click here.

 Click here to visit

 I am also a producer of storytelling events:

 I have also created and maintain these web sites:

 Summaries of hundreds of articles, published since 2003, which demonstrate how storytelling is being used as an effective communications tool around the world.